learn-co-curriculum/dsc-data-science-env-windows-installation/README.md

 7. Wait while Anaconda is installed on your computer
 8. When the Anaconda installation is complete, click "Next"

-    - You can skip the Visual Studio Code installation
+    - You can skip the Pycharm installation

 9. When it thanks you for installing Anaconda, click "Finish"
     - You do not need to learn more about your installation, and can close the browser window if it opens